 Hair drug testing is not perfect, so it is important to understand its limitations:

-• There are only a few laboratories in the United States that offer testing of hair for drugs.
+Only a few laboratories in the United States offer testing of hair for drugs.

 Dr. LeBeau’s Experience in Testing Hair for Drugs